Nightflyers: Plot summary

 A nine-member team of Academy scholars from the planet Avalon led by the astrophysicist Karoly d'Branin are searching for the volcryn, an enigmatic alien species with advanced interstellar travel technology.
 The main protagonist is Melantha Jhirl, a dark-skinned genetically engineered human who stands a head taller than the other scholars.
 Due to limited funds, d'Branin has hired the services of the Nightflyer, a modified trader owned by captain Royd Eris.
 The enigmatic Royd keeps to his own sphere of the ship, preferring to correspond with the passengers via hologram.
 Royd secretly spies on the passengers using computer monitors.

 Over the next five weeks, the passengers speculate about the secretive nature of their mysterious captain.
 The team's telepath Thale Lasamer senses there is something dangerous aboard the Nightflyer.
 The team's psipsych Agatha Marij-Black drugs Thale with the drug psionine-4 to keep him calm.
 Things start to take a turn for the worse after the xenotech Alys Northwind accidentally cuts her finger with a kitchen knife.
-As tensions among the passengers escalate due to the ship's cramped and claustrophobic quarters, captain Royd tells the crew that he is the cross-sex clone of his late trader mother and has lived his entire life in zero gravity space.
+As tensions among the passengers escalate due to the ship's cramped and claustrophobic quarters, captain Royd is compelled to answer questions about his background to quell suspicions.
+He explains that he is the cross-sex clone of his late trader mother, and avoids interacting with people in the flesh because, having lived his entire life in zero gravity, he is malformed and has a dangerously weak immune system.

-Not trusting Royd, Agatha gives Thale a drug called esperon and tells him to read Royd's mind.
-However, a mysterious force causes Thale's head to explode.
-Agatha goes into shock.
+Distrusting Royd, Agatha gives Thale the psy-boosting drug esperon and tells him to read Royd's mind.
+However, Thale's head spontaneously explodes before he communicates anything.
+Agatha goes into shock and is sedated.
 Despite growing unrest among the crew, d'Branin still proceeds with the voyage due to his determination to find the volcryn.
 Later that night, the cyberneticist Lommie Thorne and Alys attempt to hack into the ship's computer systems in an attempt to investigate captain Royd.
-A mysterious force opens the airlock, killing the two scholars and causing significant damage to the Nightflyer.
+The airlock opens, killing the two scholars and causing significant damage to the Nightflyer.